RHS assistant principal in line for national award

 “He is simply an excellent teacher.
 We at Rutland High School are very proud of him because he represents the very good work and the commitment of all of our staff and our students.
 In a very real sense, this is a recognition of the efforts of the whole school community, of which Greg is a model representative,” Olsen said.

 Schillinger has been at Rutland since 2014.
-He has lived in Vermont for more than 20 years, most of it in Woodstock schools, where he was a principal for eight years.
+He has lived and worked in Vermont for more than 20 years, most of it in Woodstock schools, where he was a principal for eight years.

 Schillinger said he got an important piece of advice early in his career when a retiring educator told him there are three important things in education: your students, your students and your students.